-Current liabilities decreased by \$7.9 million in 2020 primarily as a result of a \$7.9 million decrease in accounts payable, a \$2.5 million decrease in infrastructure funds payable to ODOT, and a \$0.5 million decrease in contamination remediation costs payable.
-These decreases were partially offset by a \$1.3 million increase in bond interest and principal payable, a \$1.0 million increase in other liabilities, and a \$0.7 million increase in accrued wages and benefits, Current liabilities decreased by \$25.0 million in 2019 primarily as a result of a \$34.9 million decrease in bond interest and principal payable and a \$2.3 million decrease in contamination remediation costs payable.
-These decreases were partially offset by a \$5.4 million increase in accounts payable, a \$4.2 million increase in infrastructure funds payable to ODOT, a \$1.2 million increase in contractor retainage payable, a \$0.9 million increase in other liabilities, and a \$0.7 million increase in amounts payable to other toll agencies.
-The 2018 bond interest and principal payable included \$20.7 million in 2009A Senior Lien bonds that were redeemed on February 15, 2019.
+Current liabilities increased by \$22.0 million in 2021 primarily as a result of a \$9.1 million increase in bond interest and principal payable, \$7.7 million increase in accounts payable, a \$3.3 million increase in other liabilities, a \$2.5 million increase in amounts payable to other toll agencies, and a \$1.2 million increase in contractor retainage payable.
+These increases were partially offset by a \$1.3 million decrease in infrastructure funds payable to ODOT and a \$0.5 million increase in accounts payable, a \$2.5 million decrease in infrastructure funds payable to ODOT, and a \$0.5 million decrease in accounts payable, a \$2.5 million decrease in infrastructure funds payable to ODOT, and a \$0.5 million decrease in contamination remediation costs payable.
+These decreases were partially offset by a \$1.3 million increase in bond interest and principal payable, a \$1.0 million increase in other liabilities, and a \$0.7 million increase in accounts wages and benefits.

+An increase in long-term liabilities of \$86.6 million in 2021 was primarily the result of a \$118.0 million increase in bond principal, a \$36.0 million increase in unamortized bond premiums as a result of the 2021 bond deal, a \$1.0 million increase in claims and judgment liabilities, and an increase of \$0.3 million in other non-current liabilities.
+See Note 6, Long-term Obligations, for more information on the bonds.
+These increases were offset by a \$20.0 million decrease in net pension liability and a \$48.7 million decrease in net OPEB liability.
 A decrease in long-term liabilities of \$11.5 million in 2020 was primarily the result of a \$32.2 million decrease in net pension liability, a decrease in unamortized bond premiums of \$13.4 million, and a decrease in claims and judgment liabilities of \$0.2 million offset by an increase in bond principal of \$33.6 million, an increase in net OPEB liability of \$0.2 million, and an increase in compensated absence liability of \$0.5 million.
 Bond principal increased as a result of the taxable bond refunding of certain of the Commission's 2013 bonds.
 See Note 6 Long-term Obligations, for further information on the bond refunding.
-An increase in long-term liabilities of \$34.2 million in 2019 was primarily the result of a \$42.8 million increase in net pension liability, an increase in net OPEB liability of \$7.4 million, the recording of \$0.5 million in asset retirement obligations, and an increase in other non-current liabilities of \$0.3 million offset by a decrease in bond principal of \$8.3 million and a decrease in unamortized bond premiums of \$8.6 million.
-See Note 6, Long-term Obligations, for more information on the bonds.

-As described in Note 7 of the financial statements, the Commission has commitments for capital projects and major repairs and replacements of \$213.5 million as of December 31, 2020.
-It is anticipated that these commitments will be financed from the Commission's cash balances and the proceeds from the issuance of additional senior lien bonds.
+As described in Note 7 of the financial statements, the Commission has commitments for capital projects and major repairs and replacements of \$182.9 million as of December 31, 2021.
+It is anticipated that these commitments will be financed from the Commission's cash balances including the proceeds from the issuance of 2021 senior lien bonds.

 The Ohio Turnpike and Infrastructure Commission's credit rating is among the highest of all the toll roads in the world.
-The agency ratings as of December 31, 2020 are as follows:
+The agency ratings as of December 31, 2021 are as follows: